DuangZhu/MAexp/README.md

   A Generic Platform for RL-based Multi-Agent Exploration
 </h1>

+## 🎉 MAexp v1.5 Is Here! 🚀

+We’re thrilled to announce the release of **MAexp v1.5**, now open‑sourced!
+In this version we’ve added:

+- 🔍 **Three new planning‑based algorithms**
+- 🌟 **[TaskExp](https://github.com/DuangZhu/TaskExp)**: a multi‑task pre‑training algorithm that helps MARL learn a truly generalizable policy
+---

 MAexp, a generic high-efficiency platform designed for multi-agent exploration, encompassing a diverse range of **scenarios** and **MARL algorithms**.
 The platform is developed in Python to smoothly integrate with existing reinforcement learning algorithms, and it is equally applicable to traditional exploration methods.
 In an effort to bridge the sim-to-real gap, all maps and agent properties within MAexp are modelled **continuously**, incorporating realistic physics to closely mirror real-world exploration.
 The framework of MAexp is as follow: